david-kwchoi/machineapi/README.md

 A machine service REST API using SpringBoot.

 The basic entitiy of service is the Machine entity.
-* name: String - must be less than or equal to 40 characters
+* name: String - must be less than or equal to 80 characters
-* description: String
+* description: String - optional description fields for the machine
 * throughputMins: Integer - machine throughput per mins.
 Must be a positive integer.

 The REST services supports the following operations